-In reality, the wildly exaggerated sentiment of “love” may amount to the hazard emerging in such reports as that concerning the suspiciously murdered Tamil who met a very painful end in the backyard of Sathya Sai Baba.
+The wildly exaggerated sentiment of “love” may amount to the hazard emerging in reports, for example, of the suspiciously murdered Tamil who met a very painful end in the backyard of Sathya Sai Baba.
 “He had his stomach cut out while he was sleeping and they found him still alive in the morning” (Shepherd, Investigating the Sai Baba Movement, 2005, p.
 297).
-The identity of the murdering party is uncertain, though Sathya Sai Baba reportedly did nothing to assist a due investigation into the crime.
+The identity of the murdering party remained uncertain.
+Sathya Sai Baba reportedly did nothing to assist a due investigation into the crime.

 22.21 Misuse of Google

 When I objected to Gerald Joe Moreno’s sectarian snub of my publishing effort on his disputed Wikipedia User page, his extremist response ignored the fact that I had linked to his primary website in my protest, and even quoted from his FAQ in some detail.
 He preferred to give the impression that I had ignored his contributions in my allegedly “shabby research.”
 See 22.5 above.
-Observers concluded that it is superfluous to link to Moreno web sources.
-His argument boils down to: critics are only critics, whatever they do, and Gerald Joe Moreno represents the miracleworking guru who must not be faulted.
+I soon concluded that it was superfluous to link to Moreno web sources.
+His argument boiled down to: critics are only critics, whatever they do, and Gerald Joe Moreno represents the miracleworking guru who must not be faulted.

 See further my web article The Internet Terrorist Gerald Joe Moreno.
-Moreno is said to have died in 2010.
-His major website has disappeared from the internet.
+Moreno is reported to have died in 2010.
+His major website afterwards disappeared from the internet.
 See also Hate Campaign Blogs of Gerald Joe Moreno.
 See also Kevin R. D. Shepherd Not Exposed.
-Comments on a 2010 attack by Moreno on a number of persons can be found at Tulasi Srinivas and the Politics of Religion.
+Comments on a 2010 attack by Moreno, on a number of persons, can be found at Tulasi Srinivas and the Politics of Religion.